habeeb1995/code-test/README.md

 ## Swagger documentation

+- `hapi-swagger` self documents all the APIs.

-swagger documentation is located at `localhost:3000/documentaion`
+- swagger documentation is located at `localhost:3000/documentaion`

 ## Unit testing